BorisSchwartz/Infection-among-BCCSS-and-FCCSS/README.md

 Late Infection-Related Risk among Childhood Solid Cancer Survivors: A binational study from the French and British Childhood Cancer Survivor Studies

+Free space required on your computer : around 30 Go.
+Note: Some warnings may appear in the log, but this has no effect on the program.

 Global program with:

 1.Set up (change folders and library according to your computer to execute the following program)